troperville

 • Postmodernism: Like so many Muppet productions before, you'd better believe this film is as meta as possible.

 • In-Universe.
-The cooks try to put the line "Life's a filet of fish" into the song "Life's a Happy Song", leading to an awkward moment when the characters can't find a rhyme for it.
+The cooks try to put the line "Life's a fillet of fish" into the song "Life's a Happy Song", leading to an awkward moment when the characters can't find a rhyme for it.

 • Psycho Rangers: The Moopets gradually become this, as it's eventually revealed that Tex Richman plans to replace the real Muppets with them, believing that the original gang's shameless optimism and goodheartedness have no place in the modern world.